UNC-Major-Lab/MSAcquisitionSimulator/README.md

 MSAcquisitionSimulator comprises of three separate programs.

-*FASTASampler* takes a .fasta file as input and outputs another .fasta file.
+*FASTASampler* takes a .fasta file as input (it can be gzipped) and outputs another .fasta file.
 The output contains a subset of proteins, with each protein header appended with a '#' followed by a value for that protein's abundance.
 The distribution of abundance and the size of the protein subset is determined by the user.

 ```Shell
 $ ./FASTASampler --help